 A longstanding summer vacation destination for New Yorkers, Coney Island has been a revolving door of amusements, attractions, and rides since the late 1800s.

-And, today, at its center, lies Luna Park — NYC’s most well-known amusement park!
+And, today, at its center, lies Luna Park — the most well-known amusement park in the city and one of the best family-friendly attractions in New York City!

 Open each year for three of the four seasons (excluding winter for obvious reasons), this park is home to more than 30 rides, including a few heart-stopping roller coasters, as well as old-school arcades and classic carnie food options.